DarceyLloyd/AFTC.js/readme.md

 ## <b>arrayShuffle(arr)</b>
  ---
 <b>Aliases:</b>
+> shuffleArray2
-> shuffleArray
+> shuffleArray3

-shuffles an array
+shuffles an array using a random method out of a choice of 2

 param | type | optional | description
 --- | --- | --- | ---
 arr | array |  | the array to shuffle |